5 Effective Eye Exercises for Concussion Patients to Improve Vision

 How to Get the Most Benefits from Eye Exercises for Concussion Patients

-If you want to see fast improvements from these vision exercises, you will need to use a technique therapists call massed practice.
+Consult with your medical team to ensure you have the stamina for the neural stimulation these exercises provide.
+Then, begin to make these exercises a priority.
+If you want to experience improvements from these vision exercises, you will need to use a technique therapists call massed practice.
 That’s a technical term that means doing a lot of exercises several times a day.
+Only performing each exercise for a few minutes at a time is all that is recommended.
+However, repeat the sessions 4 or 5 times daily.

-That’s because massed practice is one of the best ways to activate the brain’s natural healing mechanism, neuroplasticity.
+That’s because massed practice activates the brain’s natural healing mechanism, neuroplasticity.

-But you must be consistent, which will take a high amount of discipline.
-Don’t just do your exercises every once in a while; try to do them at the same time every day.
+But you must be disciplined enough to be consistent with your exercises to get enough stimulation to your brain to have an effect.
+Don’t just do your exercises every once in a while; try to do them at the same time every day so that you don’t forget to do them.

 The more you practice these eye exercises for concussion, the more neural pathways your brain will create in response.
 That means the exercise will eventually become easier, and your vision will improve.